BageIBeveI/bears-editor/readme.txt

 - flip the subtile horizontally
-- change the bank (from first 255 subtiles to the next 255 subtiles) save/load buttons also require responses in the console (levels should be stored in levels/modified_levels. type the whole file name in (i don't remember if that's the same as it was done in the other mode, but if it's different oops sorry i'll fix it one day)
+- change the bank (from first 255 subtiles to the next 255 subtiles) save/load buttons also require responses in the console (levels should be stored in levels/modified_levels. type the whole file name in (i don't remember if that's the same as it was done in the other mode, but if it's different oops sorry i'll fix it one day) the print button makes images of all bigtiles in the tiles folder

 ----------------------------------------------------------------------------------------